Lectures on LHC Physics

 The positive sign in the last term of the potential $V$ ensures that for $f_2>0$ the potential is bounded from below for large field values $\phi$.
-The non-trivial minimum at $\phi \ne 0$ is given by
+The non--trivial minimum at $\phi \ne 0$ is given by

 defining the minimum position $|\phi|^2 = v^2/2$.
 The two solutions of the quadratic equation for $v^2/2$ are